 Plus, Digit costs $36 a year and I earn a small amount of interest, versus Painless1099’s 0.35% deposit fee.

 I’m a bit more of a finance geek so I understand if you would rather not have the extra task of setting aside money for taxes yourself and would prefer Painless1099 to do it for you.

 The nice thing about Painless1099 is that you can have a withdrawal from your account to the IRS directly.
-So you don’t have to worry about making a transfer and then paying the estimated tax from your business checking account.
+You don’t have to worry about making a transfer and then paying the estimated tax from your business checking account.